bkader/Skada-WoTLK/README.md

-actor:GetDamage(useful) -- returns actor's damage, excluding overkill if "useful" is true actor:GetDPS(useful, active) -- returns the actor's active/effective DPS and damage amount actor:GetDamageTargets(tbl) -- returns the actor's damage targets table. actor:GetDamageOnTarget(name) -- returns the damage, overkill [and userful] on the given target
+actor:GetDamage(useful) -- returns actor's damage, excluding overkill if "useful" is true actor:GetDPS(useful, active) -- returns the actor's active/effective DPS and damage amount actor:GetDamageTargets(tbl) -- returns the actor's damage targets table and the damage amount. actor:GetDamageOnTarget(name) -- returns the damage, overkill [and userful] on the given target

 actor:GetOverkill() -- returns the amount of overkill

-actor:GetDamageTaken() -- returns the amount of damage taken actor:GetDTPS(active) -- returns the DTPS and the amount of damage taken actor:GetDamageSources(tbl) -- returns the table of damage taken sources. actor:GetDamageFromSource(name) -- returns the damage, overkill [and useful for enemies]
+actor:GetDamageTaken() -- returns the amount of damage taken actor:GetDTPS(active) -- returns the DTPS and the amount of damage taken actor:GetDamageSources(tbl) -- returns the table of damage taken sources and damage amount. actor:GetDamageFromSource(name) -- returns the damage, overkill [and useful for enemies]

 actor:GetHeal() -- returns the actor's heal amount.